Hello, I work as an AI Researcher at the Computational Social Listening Lab where I am advised by Prof. Lyle Ungar and Prof. Sharath Guntuku.

 Various model evaluation techniques, including Q-Q plots, chi-square likelihood ratio tests, and p-value assessments, were used to determine the fit and effectiveness of the models.

-Conclusion The analysis confirmed that most customers opt for one to four lines per mobile plan, with a significant number of users preferring single-line plans due to convenience.
+The analysis confirmed that most customers opt for one to four lines per mobile plan, with a significant number of users preferring single-line plans due to convenience.
 The presence of a right-censored dataset and high homogeneity suggested that purchasing additional lines is influenced by external factors, such as social contagion, promotions, or family needs.